• Home

 Yes, when evaluations are not paid for and/or ordered by the court, we accept referrals by private attorneys upon completion of the service agreement as well as receipt of the retainer and referral documents.
 Referrals are not added to the list and subsequently seen until all of these aspects are received.

-Cases are billed on an hourly basis for all services provided in office (including, but not limited to, record review, testing, research, report writing, collateral interviews, attorney consultation, testimony preparation, and feedback), and for all services provided outside of the office, including travel time from door to door.
+Cases are billed on an hourly basis for all services provided in office (including, but not limited to, record review, interviews, testing, research, report writing, collateral interviews, attorney consultation, testimony preparation, and feedback), and for all time spent on the case outside of the office including travel from door to door.
 There are also charges for reasonable travel expenses (e.g., tolls, parking, car rental, hotel, mileage, non-refundable reservations, etc.), but not meals.

 In the case of private attorney referrals, a retainer is required and will be billed against as work progresses.
 There is no guarantee that the work in the case will be completed within the boundaries of the initial retainer as some cases will exceed the initial retainer fee.
 If the initial retainer is depleted, it will need to be replenished before additional work will be completed.
 Monies received in excess, but not used, will be refunded at the end of the involvement with the case.